zupo/peps/pep-0xxx.rst

             be the original ``Context``.
 The server name argument will be the IDNA *decoded* server name.

-            The ``callback`` must return ``None`` to allow negotiation to continue.
+            The ``callback`` must return a ``TLSConfiguration`` to allow negotiation to continue.
 Other return values signal errors.
             Attempting to control what error is signaled by the underlying TLS implementation is not specified in this API, but is up to the concrete implementation to handle.

+            The Context will do its best to apply the ``TLSConfiguration`` changes from its original configuration to the incoming connection.
+            This will usually include changing the certificate chain, but may also include changes to allowable ciphers or any other configuration settings.
         """
         __slots__ = ()